szairi2011/my-admin-portal/README.md

 NB:
 A number of start up scripts have been created for convenience:
+1. `npm generate` to create a fake data for the development environment
 1. `npm run dev` to start the json-server database, and bootstrap the Angular application in parallel.
 2. `npm run generate` to generate a fake database for a convenient development experience